Incidence of dementia

 The NHMRC has also funded the development of a dementia clinical quality registry to directly collect data for the diagnosis and management of dementia by the Australia Dementia Network, which could be used in the future to estimate dementia incidence using high-quality clinical data (NHMRC 2019).

-Australian Institute of Health and Welfare (AIHW) 2020.
-International comparisons of health data.
-Canberra: AIHW.
-Viewed 02 August 2021.
+AAIHW (Australian Institute of Health and Welfare) (2020), International comparisons of health data, AIHW, Australian Government, accessed 02 August 2021.